 When we think “digital”, we need to remember that travel is way ahead of the curve and still going on all channels.
 Even though mobile conversion rates are almost 3.5 times lower than those on desktop, 10% more OTA gross bookings are now transacted on mobile than before the pandemic.

-Effective marketing campaigns need to treat desktop and mobile users as near equals, understanding that users from all stages of the funnel can be on any device.
+Effective marketing campaigns for OTAs need to treat desktop and mobile users as near equals, understanding that users from all stages of the funnel can be on any device.
 In-app campaigns should be front and center in your strategy as you look to drive results across platforms.

-6 top tips for more effective campaigns
+6 top tips for OTAs to run more effective marketing campaigns

 - Be agile: Set flexible goals but also utilize campaigns that can be switched on and off easily as you react in real-time to changing situations.